javad-zobeidi/cafebazaar_flutter/README.md

 # cafebazaar_flutter

-CafeBazaar In-App Billing Plugin for flutter
+CafeBazaar In-App Billing package for flutter this package is just for android applications and not work on ios

 This plugin is just for Android applications